amtep/ck3spell/README.md

 ## Features
 * Colors the localization strings to make the user-visible parts easy to recognize
-* Uses the correct language from the supported languages for CK3
+* Detects the language and supports all languages supported by Paradox
 * Can add words to a permanent local dictionary
+* Understands the custom word endings used in french, german, and spanish localizations (CK3 only)

 ## Dependencies
 `ck3spell` uses `hunspell` dictionaries but not the `hunspell` library.